 "When I go to Germany, I will buy a red tractor"

-Ok-Hee Jeong was five when her parents sent for her and her sister, bringing them to Germany.
+Ok-Hee Jeong was eight when her parents sent for her and her two brothers, bringing them to Germany.
 Her arresting short story, told from a child′s perspective, describes her reunion with her mother at the airport.
 They had not seen each other for years.
 A pair of shoes that her mother had sent to her and her grandmother, who had brought her up, was the only evidence that the thousands of kilometres between South Korea and West Germany had not shattered the bond of love between mother and daughter.

 And now here was this jaded, overtired woman standing in front of her.
 Was this really her mother?
 Perhaps it was safer to use the formal style of address with this woman.
 As a child, says Ok-Hee, this separation from her parents seemed normal.
 It was only later that she confronted her mother about it.
 How could she bear to leave her and her sister behind?